emcmanus/flashsdl/README.markdown

 2) Edit `Alchemy/achacks/sdl-config` to return the proper paths to `SDL.l.bc` and the SDL headers.

+If you're just updating the library for an existing install (and haven't modified the headers), you can re-build and install the bitcode with the command:

+`make -f Makefile.flash all; mv SDL.l.bc $ALCHEMY_HOME/usr/local/lib/`

 ##Porting your SDL application to FlashSDL###